 Restitution is money that a person who gets convicted of a crime is ordered to pay to the victim of that crime in order to make the victim “whole.”
 For example, if John is convicted of stealing Betty’s $5,000 TV, the judge may then order John to pay Betty $5,000 as restitution.

-Does every crime have restitution as a penalty in Las Vegas, NV?
+2. Does every crime have restitution as a penalty?

 No. Many Nevada crimes are “victimless” such as soliciting prostitution or possession of drugs.
 So in those cases the judge may impose fines to be paid to the government but no restitution since there was no victim.

-Which crimes have restitution as a penalty in Las Vegas, NV?
+3. Which Nevada crimes carry restitution as a punishment?

 It depends.
-But restitution is a standard penalty for violent crimes where the victim gets hurt and for property crimes where the victim loses money.
+But restitution is a standard penalty for violent crimes where the victim gets hurt and for property crimes where the victim loses money.1

 Restitution is typically meant to reimburse the victim for doctor’s bills, property damage, and the value of stolen property.